-Thus, we can reuse these boolean operations in order to rewrite the if-else blocks shown in Listing 4 in a more readable way.
-The result is shown in Listing 5.
+Thus, we can reuse these boolean operations to rewrite the if-else blocks shown in Listing 4 more understandably.
+Listing 5 Shows the result.

 '''

 if first_word in bib_entry and second_word in bib_entry:

 return 2

 else:

 if first_word in bib_entry or second_word in bib_entry:

 return 1

 else:

 return 0

 '''